procount/pinn/README_PINN.md

 After wiping a drive, the Install and Download functions should no longer be used until the drive has been properly partitioned again since the drive is no longer in the correct format.

-This function also adds the `runinstaller` option to the recovery.cmdline file, so on next boot of this card, the full PINN partition structure will be restored allowing OSes to be installed or downloaded again.
+This function also adds the `runinstaller` option to the cmdline.txt file, so on next boot of this card, the full PINN partition structure will be restored allowing OSes to be installed or downloaded again.
 -->
 ---